MichaelZane/chore-rct-rdx-client/README.md

 -    Add children to your profile to track.
 -    On Dashboard see list of children and chores completed/uncompleted.
 -    LeaderBoard shows breakdown of points and who is leading.
+-    Child log-in to see jobs and make them complete and updated picture of chore.

 ## 1️⃣ Tech Stack